polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Implementation

-The proposed implementation starts with an entry point extrinsic on Bridge Hub (in a new pallet).
+The proposed implementation starts with an entry point extrinsic, `halt`, on Bridge Hub (in a new pallet).
 The extrinsic requires a DOT deposit.
 Once a valid deposit has been reserved, the pallet state changes to `Halted` and the bridge is halted in both directions.
 The halt is graceful: messages that were already in flight, in either direction, are held and sent once the bridge resumes rather than being lost (see below).
-Once in the `Halted` state, follow-up calls to the same extrinsic will fail.
+Once in the `Halted` state, follow-up calls to the `halt` will fail.

 The halt blocks new transfers from entering the bridge: